ahh1539/WebCheckers/docs/DesignDoc.md

 from the game, and redirected to GetHomeRoute and the opposing player is then set as the winner of the game, removed from the game and redirected to GetHomeRoute as well.
-Inside of a game when a player clicks signout PostResignGameRoute is also called, but the player is also removed from playerLobby therefore effectivley deleting the instance of that player.
-If a player signs out from outside of a homepage then GetSignOutRoute is also called upon in which the player is simply removed from the playerLobby and effectivley removed from the server, then redirected to GetHomeRoute._
+Inside of a game when a player clicks signout PostResignGameRoute is also called, but the player is also removed from playerLobby therefore effectively deleting the instance of that player.
+If a player signs out from outside of a homepage then GetSignOutRoute is also called upon in which the player is simply removed from the playerLobby and effectively removed from the server, then redirected to GetHomeRoute.

 [link to sequence diagram][1]
 [link to second sequence diagram][2]